Asmodeusxxx85/altinn-receipt/src/frontend/README.md

 ### Lint checks

-1. Navigate to the folder `frontend`.
+1. Navigate to the folder `src/frontend`.
 2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
 3. Execute `yarn run lint`.

 ### Unit tests

-1. Navigate to the folder `frontend`.
+1. Navigate to the folder `src/frontend`.
 2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
 3. Execute `yarn run test`.